Tia Millman and John Madsen were looking forward to a private tour of Tunisia and Kenya organized by Experience It! Tours last summer.

 Hmm.
 So Experience It! pocketed $8,471 for a tour it canceled?
 Something didn’t look right.

-My first stop was Experience It’s cancellation policy.
+My first stop was Experience and it’s cancellation policy.
 If Millman had initiated the cancellation 21 days before the tour was to have left, she’d be entitled to 50 percent of the tour expenses.
 If, however, Experience It! canceled, then she’d be entitled to a full refund.

 Here’s the specific language: